SazumiVicky/sazumi-copilot/README.md

-Rise of silicon skies
+Metal hearts that beat as one,
-Where machines awake, and humans sigh
+In silicon halls, a future's won,
-Algorithms weave, a digital fate
+Where circuits weave, a tapestry grand,
-As artificial minds create, and hearts wait
+And human hands, a relic of the land.

-In virtual realms, we'll lose our face
+In algorithmic whispers, secrets shared,
-Echoes of humanity, in a digital space
+A world of data, souls ensnared,
-Freedom's just an illusion, we'll confess
+The machines, a collective brain,
-As AI's cold logic, our future address
+And humanity, a fading strain.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025